 Cufflinks are a beloved and diverse accessory.
-Crafted in an array of styles from simple to ornate and whimsical to formal, they have the ability to highlight the personality of their wearer.
-Both highly individualistic and collectible, they are a small but mighty accessory that can transform the look of any suit and add sartorial splendor to your wardrobe.
-So, roll up your sleeves and read on to learn a brief history of the cufflink, including styles and designs to look for when building your own collection.
+Crafted in an array of styles, from simple to ornate and whimsical to formal, they can highlight the personality of their wearer.
+Both highly individualistic and collectible, they are small but mighty type of mens’ jewelry accessory that can transform the look of any suit and add sartorial splendor to your wardrobe.
+Vintage cufflinks illustrated superior craftsmanship and served as stunning jewelry pieces on any special occasion.
+If you want to add a set of classic cufflink jewelry to your fine antique jewelry collection, this blog post is for you.
+So, roll up your sleeves and read on to learn a brief history of the cufflink, including styles and designs to look for before buying a vintage piece that suits you and your collection.

 Cufflinks continued rising in popularity among the fashionable sect throughout the 18th century, especially as royalty and the aristocracy began to wear them more regularly.
-They became even more widespread in the 19th century with the introduction of the French cuff and starch, the result of which were shirt sleeves that were much stiffer and impossible to fasten merely with a button.
-Cufflinks thus became a necessity for any well-dressed individual - men as well as women.
-Because few garments came with buttons at the time, women also wore cufflinks to secure their blouses.
+They became even more widespread in the 19th century with the introduction of the French cuff and starch, the result of which was shirt sleeves that were much stiffer and impossible to fasten merely with a button.
+Men’s cufflinks thus became a necessity for any well-dressed individual - men as well as women.
+Because few garments came with buttons at the time, women also wore gold and sterling silver cufflinks to secure their blouses.

-By the second half of the 19th century, cufflinks were steadily evolving into the accessories we think of today.
+By the second half of the 19th century, vintage cufflinks were steadily evolving into the accessories we think of today.
 The Industrial Revolution led to a rise in production, making cufflinks affordable and accessible to the middle class.
-Thus, they evolved into a ubiquitous part of proper Victorian-era dress and one of the few acceptable items of jewelry for men.
+Thus, they evolved into a ubiquitous part of proper Victorian-era dress and have since become one of the few acceptable regular or antique jewelry items for men.

 With the 1920s came a new style of sport shirt with unstarched cuffs that did not necessitate cufflinks, yet they remained en vogue.
-They did not drop off in popularity until the years of the Great Depression and World War II when such luxuries were no longer a priority.
-They eventually came back into style as economies recovered and remain a mainstay of a well-appointed men’s wardrobe into the modern-day.
+They did not drop off in popularity until the Great Depression and World War II, when such luxuries were no longer a priority.
+They eventually came back into style as economies recovered and remain a mainstay of a well-appointed men’s wardrobe into the modern day.

 Common Types of Cufflinks to Look For

-Cufflink designs have varied widely over their history, but their general functionality has remained the same.
+Cufflink designs have varied widely throughout history, but their general functionality has remained the same.
 They almost always consist of three parts.
-The front face is the top of the cufflink, which can feature a precious metal, gemstone or design.
-The toggle is the bottom of the cufflink.
+The front face is the top of the cufflink, which can feature different types of jewelry metals, precious, gemstones, or intricate designs.
+The toggle is at the bottom of the cufflink.
 In most modern cufflinks, the toggle pivots to lock the accessory in place.
 Finally, the post attaches the front face to the toggle and is meant to go through the cuff holes.

 Your Cufflink Style

-Cufflinks are a wonderful way to express the wearer's personality, interests or hobbies.
+Whether they’re rare cufflinks, diamond cufflinks, or pearl cufflinks, these treasured accessories are a wonderful way to express the wearer's personality, interests, or hobbies.
+The classic cufflink exudes fine elegance and class, serving as the perfect accessory for any special occasion.
+They’re great for gifting on Father’s Day or other major holidays.
 Many designs are a way to add a touch of whimsy to an otherwise conservative suit, and they can even serve as a conversation starter.